Closed-head injury

 Closed-head injury is a type of traumatic brain injury in which the skull and dura mater remain intact.
 Closed-head injuries are the leading cause of death in children under 4 years old and the most common cause of physical disability and cognitive impairment in young people.
 Overall, closed-head injuries and other forms of mild traumatic brain injury account for about 75% of the estimated 1.7 million brain injuries that occur annually in the United States.
-Brain injuries such as closed-head injuries may result in lifelong physical, cognitive, or psychological impairment and, thus, are of utmost concern with regards to public health.
+Brain injuries such as closed-head injuries may result in lifelong physical, cognitive, or psychological impairment and, thus, are of utmost concern with regard to public health.

 Symptoms

 If symptoms of a head injury are seen after an accident, medical care is necessary to diagnose and treat the injury.
 Without medical attention, injuries can progress and cause further brain damage, disability, or death.

 Common symptoms

 Because the brain swelling that produces these symptoms is often a slow process, these symptoms may not surface for days to weeks after the injury.

 Common symptoms of a closed-head injury include: